Sara Price: Racing career

 Price made her debut in a trophy truck in the 2017 Best in the Desert Laughlin Desert Classic and placed second.

 In 2019, Price became the first female SCORE International Baja 1000 IronWoman by solo driving the entire race and finishing second in the trophy trucks spec class.

 Price first raced rally in 2015 Rallye Aicha des Gazelles, finishing first among rookie participants.
 Price did not return to rally racing until 2020 when she placed second in the UTV Class at Sonora Rally.

 On June 11, 2020, Chip Ganassi Racing announced Price would race with the team for the inaugural Extreme E season in 2021.
 She was the first confirmed driver for the series, and the first female racer in CGR's history.

+In 2024, Price made her debut in the Dakar Rally, driving in the SSV class.
+In this race she became the third female driver and first female American driver to win a Dakar stage, by winning Stage 10.

 Miss California USA

 Price competed in the Miss California USA beauty pageant in 2013, but did not make the finals.

 Motorsports career results

 Stadium Super Trucks

 (key) (Bold – Pole position.
 Italics – Fastest qualifier. * – Most laps led.)